evantd/resume/resume.md

 At Indeed, I grew my leadership, mentorship, architecture, and frontend skills.
 I gave management a try for a couple years.
 The work felt valuable & important, but I missed the satisfaction and day-to-day feelings of accomplishment that come with individual contribution.
 When transitioning back from management to IC work, I took the opportunity to change domains and learn new skills by moving to a frontend-focused team.

-#### Senior Software Engineer (Frontend Core) - April 2019 to present
+#### Staff Software Engineer (Frontend Platforms) - April 2019 to present

-Responsibilities
+Responsibilities:
+* quickly ramp up on frontend tech & best practices
 * build & productionize micro-frontend framework, decoupling content providers & consuming webapps to allow both to iterate quickly & independently
-* own global header used across almost all Indeed pages & webapps while expanding coverage and iterating on content
+* own global header used across almost all Indeed pages & webapps while expanding coverage, iterating on content, and rewriting to take advantage of Indeed's new design system
+* improve automated testing and streamline release processes in order to achieve full push-on-green CI/CD
+* provide a platform for delivering non-UI capabilities (e.g. observability, cookie compliance, etc.) across all Indeed products
+* improve performance of data analysis pipeline by >10x while also improving correctness
+* improve performance impact & safety of global navigation header, including reducing initial bundle size by 48%, improving isolation, and using module federation to enable dependency sharing
+* quickly investigate & address high severity production issues
+* advise & mentor teammates and other engineers across the company

 #### Software Engineer / Technical Delivery Manager (SMB Hiring) - July 2017 to March 2019

 Responsibilities:
 * manage the performance & development of 6 software engineers to help them grow to their potential
 * get buy-in from the team to initiate development processes and promote best practices to ensure team efficiency
-* guide coordination with our cross-functional team members:
+* guide coordination with our cross-functional team members, including 1 designer, 1 quality assurance engineer, 1 data scientist, & 2 product managers
-  * 1 designer
-  * 1 quality assurance engineer
-  * 1 data scientist
-  * 2 product managers
 * collaborate with other teams to help them & us achieve business goals
 * work with other teams to form cross-organization plans
 * guide business & technical direction of the team
 * provide input to design reviews throughout the company

-#### Software Engineer / Tech Lead (SMB Hiring) - January 2017 to June 2017
+#### Senior Software Engineer / Tech Lead (SMB Hiring) - January 2017 to June 2017

 Responsiblities:
 * guide the technical direction of the team